Welcome to Golf Solitaire. This free solitaire game is a bit different from patience solitaire.

 It's a challenge!

-To begin, click the Small, Medium, or Large link under the picture of the game at left.
+To begin, click the Play Game link or button under the picture of the game at left.
 This opens the game in a pop-up window.

 HOW TO PLAY.
 All cards are dealt face-up in the tableau.
 Clear all cards from the table by moving them one by one to the draw pile.